[Editor’s note: Chairman Roy drew this guy originally but Ira asked him if they could switch. Roy was okay with that.]

 After we’d digested it awhile, Roy called for a vote.
 It was unanimous, Uncle Tim included, because you just can’t mess with Lil’ Punkin.

-And so, Ibram Kendi, you are a slam-dunk winner of WAZ 2020.
+And so, Ibram Kendi, thanks for providing a mental image of woke icons as lawn jockeys out in front of elite schools across the nation.
+You are a slam-dunk winner of WAZ 2020.
 Even as we celebrate your achievement, the membership regrets you were incapable of slipping your own racial chains long enough to write something constructive.
 Like Amy Coney Barrett is a terrible Supreme Court nomination because she’s liable to undo Roe v Wade.
 If you’d chosen to tie that to black people—great.
 Is there another group of women who’ll suffer the impacts of a return to coat hangers and back alley abortions more than poor, black women?
 Likewise you could have written about Republican hypocrisy of fast-tracking Coney Barrett at the end of Trump’s White House when they blocked the exact same scenario under Barak Obama.
 C’mon, you’re a Mellon Fellow after all, aren’t you?
 Instead you deflected the real issues and generated public sympathy and support for Amy Coney Barrett.

 A few thoughts from the WAZ Committee